 What is the best way to handle a wedding when it’s the bride’s second wedding, but the groom’s first?
-The bride has children and the groom doesn’t and they’re both around 40 years old- I have children and my fiancé doesn’t.
+We’re both around 40 years old- I have children and my fiancé doesn’t.
 I really want to do the right thing when it comes to planning our wedding!

-Rest assured, it doesn’t really matter if one of you has been married before.
-These days, almost anything goes when it comes to second marriages and any type of wedding is perfectly correct.
-You may have family situations to consider, but from an etiquette point of view, the same steps apply to a first or second marriage:
+Rest assured, it doesn’t matter if one of you has been married before.
+Nowadays, anything goes when it comes to second marriages, and any type of wedding is perfectly correct.
+You may have family situations to consider, but from an etiquette point of view, there are no “rules” to be broken.

 - Determine a budget.

 Set a budget and make a guest list.
-Then determine your venue and the type of wedding you can afford based upon those that you’d like to invite.
+Then pick your venue and the type of wedding you can afford based on those you’d like to invite.
 Ask yourself: “Can I afford this venue and entertain this number of guests within my budget?”

 As I mentioned earlier, sometimes, with a second marriage, family situations must be considered.
 Be mindful of others’ feelings.
-If possible, I would recommend including your children in the process, if at all possible.
-Make your wedding feel like a family event by including them in the ceremony or a giving them a special job.
+If possible, I would recommend including your children in the process.
+Make your wedding a family event by having them in the ceremony or giving them a special role.

-Good luck and remember: center the event on the celebration of your love and commitment to one another and all the other details should fall into place.
+Best of luck, and remember: center the event on celebrating your love and commitment to one another, and all the other details should fall into place.

 If you have questions or comments about gift giving or wedding etiquette, please comment below or email [email protected].